 Lamb pairs very well with herbs such as Rosemary, Thyme, Garlic, Oregano, Cumin, Curry and the list goes on and on.
 For this recipe, I use primarily Thyme, Rosemary and Garlic.

 Mix the olive oil, salt and pepper together.
 Mince your garlic.
 Pour the wine or apple cider vinegar on the legs.
+After adding the wine, rub the oil and seasonings all over the leg, massage it in.
+Cover and roast for about an hour.
+(Do not add the potatoes yet)

 How Large of a Roasting Pan do I Need?

 You are going to need a roasting pan that is able to fit all of the lamb pieces, plus space to add in potatoes.
 After the lamb has been cooking for about an hour add in the potatoes.
 Place potatoes to the side of the legs (not on top of them).
 The lamb pieces and potatoes will all need pan surface space.
-Make sure that the potatoes are touching the bottom of the pan so that they can absorb some of the juices from the lamb, onion and the white wine.
-This also allows the potatoes to caramelize and obtain beautiful roasting marks.

 If your lamb shanks are big, they may require more time.
 Roasting can take 90 to 120 minutes.